dmitry-moroz/confluent-kafka-python/README.md

 ====================
 The Python client (as well as the underlying C library librdkafka) supports all broker versions &gt;= 0.8.
-But due to the nature of the Kafka protocol in broker versions 0.8 and 0.9 it is not safe for a client to assume what protocol version is actually supported by the broker, thus you will need to hint the Python client what protocol version it may use.
+However, Kafka protocol in broker versions 0.8 and 0.9, a dangerous situation occurs when a client assumes the protocol version supported by the broker.
+You will need to hint the Python client what protocol version it may use.
 This is done through two configuration settings:

  * `broker.version.fallback=YOUR_BROKER_VERSION` (default 0.9.0.1)